 A second requirement is that each of the element products are compatible, convertible to their sums.

 And we can see here a typical naive compile-time assertion over the types of the matrix-matrix product.
 One issue here is that the compiler error is unreadable when the user attempts an invalid product.
-Another issue is an apparent equivalent reimplementation of the underlying backend operation for the purpose of type verication, a good argument for the library backend to support strong types directly.
+Another issue is an apparent equivalent reimplementation of the underlying backend operation for the purpose of type verication.
+A first lesson: perhaps library writers should compute resulting types from template input types.
+A length by a length is an area, not a length.

 User Defined Literal